nilinykh/01-par-gen/notes/2020-10-12-reviews-with-comments.md

 ---------------------------------------------------------------------------
 Strengths:
 -------------
 1. the paper is well written.
 2. it does a good job comparing the proposed approach with the existing literature.
 3. results are good.

 Weaknesses:
 -----------------
 1. it is not clear how similar or different the generated descriptions are.
 2. the paper requires a qualitative error analysis section.
 3.
 ---------------------------------------------------------------------------

 > SD: For (1) Question about redundancy?
 The similarity between the description is measured in the experiment where we calculate m-BLEU and self-CIDER in Table 2.
 Emphasise this more strongly?
+> NI: Agree, added some sentences in the section with self-measures.

 > SD: For (2) This is a good point.
 Rather than cherry-picking only good examples it also good to discuss shortcomings.
 This is what we are interested in as scientists.
 I assume Figure 1 shows a good example which comes quite early on but then I do not think we discuss qualitatively these descriptions.
 Shall we add another bad example and then discuss how the systems prodice good an bad sentences.
 I suspect the system will produce bad sentences when the image is challenging, as we were discussing earlier, when even a human had a difficulty to see what the image is about.
+> NI: added another example and wrote a short paragraph about good/bad generations.
+Thinking about some number which would represent what 'good' and 'bad' is, it actually can be a self-bleu score or similar, right?
+Going to refer to the evaluation section with self-measures when introducing good/bad paragraphs.

 Detailed Comments
 ---------------------------------------------------------------------------
 This paper introduces a model for generating multi-sentence image descriptions.
 It investigates the following question: to what extend using visual and/or textual features can improve the accuracy fo generated image descriptions?
 It shows that the model that uses both visual and language input can be used to generate accurate paragraphs.
 The paper is well written and the claims are supported.

 My question is, how do you make sure that the generated sentences are not very similar? that is to say, how do you make sure that the model describes different parts of the image or communicates different facts about the image in different sentences?
 I would like to see a careful analysis of the diversity of the sentences.
 Do they describe different content or they are just stating the same fact in different words?
 The paper also needs a qualitative error analysis section that describes the mistakes that the model makes.
 ---------------------------------------------------------------------------

 > SD: Second paragraph: Self-measures, human evaluation and also qualitative analysis of some good and bad examples.
 Emphasise in the discussion/conclusion.
 Ah, I see, here we could measure the diversity of objects related that you suggested.
+> NI: I would go with emphasising the info about self-measures, human d evaluation and qualitative analysis of good/bad examples.
+I think we can leave measuring of object diversity for now.

 ============================================================================